Felons In Florida Want Their Voting Rights Back Without A Hassle

 "There's no rule, no standard, no criteria governing their decision-making," he said.
 "Sometimes, the governor simply says, 'I don't feel comfortable at this point.'"

-Sherman believes the arbitrary and inconsistent way in which Florida restores voting rights violates the U.S. Constitution.
+Sherman believes the inconsistent way in which Florida restores voting rights violates the U.S. Constitution.
 He represents a group of former felons that's suing the state.

 "A lot of people have seen how unfair and arbitrary the process is, how delayed," Sherman said.
 "I mean, we've met people who are waiting for up to 10 years for a hearing on their application.
 And they see that and they decide, 'You know, it's not worth it to even apply.'"